dmx-systems/dmx-documentation/docs/user.rst

 The "Related" tab
 -----------------

-The "Related" tab is the second tab of the :ref:`detail panel<user-the-detail-panel>`.
+The "Related" tab is the second tab of the :ref:`Detail Panel<user-the-detail-panel>`.
 It is designed for navigating along existing associations.
-You can jump directly into the "Related" tab from within the topicmap using the :ref:`context menu<user-the-context-menu>` or - if the detail panel is already open - by choosing the second tab.
+You can jump directly into the "Related" tab from within the topicmap using the :ref:`context menu<user-the-context-menu>` or - if the Detail Panel is already open - by choosing the second tab.
 First you see the number of related items and the selected sort mode.

 The tab's content is a sorted list of all items directly related to your current selection *except* its direct child topics.